Magical Bedtime Stories for Little Kids

 You find a fluffy cloud stuck behind your house, looking small and droopy.
 It says, in a voice like cotton candy, “I can’t remember how to nap.”
 You think that’s funny because you are learning naps too.

 Slowly the cloud settles into a cottony rhythm.
 It snores a little rain, and you smile because sometimes naps sound like tiny weather.
-When the cloud wakes, it promises to stop by whenever the sky feels too busy.
-You tuck the cloud into a corner of the sky and go inside, feeling a little warmer because you helped someone rest.
+You tuck the cloud into a corner of the sky and feel warmer because you helped someone rest.

 3) The Socks That Wanted To Be Planets

 You own a pair of socks who are very ambitious.
-They whisper at night, “We want to be planets.”
+They whisper, “We want to be planets.”
 You are their captain.
-You put them in a tiny cardboard rocket (which is really a shoebox) and you count down from three, using your softest voice.
-Blast-off sounds like a stretch and a yawn as your rocket slips across the bedroom carpet sea.
+You put them in a tiny cardboard rocket (which is really a shoebox) and count down from three using your softest voice.

 4) The Little Fox With a Very Small Roar

 You are a fox with soft, orange fur and a very quiet roar.
 At night, you want to sing the moon a big roar to say goodnight, but your roar is the size of a whisper.
-You try to practice, hopping on a rock and puffing your cheeks, but the moon only giggles softly.
-That makes you feel a little silly.
+You practice on a rock, puffing your cheeks, and the moon giggles softly.

-An owl perches nearby and says your whisper is special because it’s the kind of sound that can tuck people into sleep.
+An owl says your whisper is special because it’s the kind of sound that tucks people into sleep.
 You try whisper-roaring on purpose, and the leaves hush to hear it.
-The mouse in his blanket peeks up and gives you a small smile.
-The moon yawns, and your whisper-roar becomes a perfect goodnight.
+The mouse in his blanket smiles.
+The moon yawns.

-You learn that roars can be different shapes, and sometimes small roars do the best work for sleeping.
-You curl up in your den, proud of your whisper, and the night says thank you back by holding you snug.
+You learn roars come in different shapes, and small roars do the best bedtime work.
+You curl in your den, proud of your whisper, and the night holds you snug.

 5) The Star Who Lost Its Sparkle

-Finally, the star giggles—its spark returns.
-It thanks you by placing a small silver dot on your pillow, so you know the sky remembers your kindness.
-You fall asleep feeling important because you used your curiosity and kindness to help someone readopt their light.
+It thanks you by placing a small silver dot on your pillow so you remember: kindness can brighten the sky.
+You fall asleep feeling quietly important.

 6) The Tea Party Under the Quilt

 Tonight you host a tea party under the quilt with your stuffed animals.
-The quilt is a castle, and the teacups are made of crayon-smudged paper.
-You invite the moon as your guest, who sips pretend tea and blows cookie-scented bubbles.
+The quilt is a castle.
+The teacups are crayon-smudged paper.
+You invite the moon, who sips pretend tea and blows cookie-scented bubbles.

 7) The Little Boat That Could Sing

 You find a toy boat in the bathtub that hums a tune when you blow on it.
-The boat says it wishes it could sing louder so the sea would hear and hum back.
-You decide to teach it to sing using quiet things: a seashell, a pebble, and a feather.
+The boat wishes it could sing louder so the sea would hum back.
+You teach it to sing using quiet things: a shell, a pebble, and a feather.

-You blow, the pebble keeps the beat, the feather keeps the softness, and the shell echoes it back.
 The bathtub becomes a tiny ocean with moonbeams as lighthouses.
-The boat sings a small, brave song that makes tiny waves across the blue tiles.
-The bathwater applauds with a gentle splash.
+The boat sings a small, brave song that makes tiny waves across the tiles.
+The water applauds with a gentle splash.

 When you dry the boat and put it on the shelf, it hums a lullaby so soft it helps you sleep.
-You both learn that songs don’t need to be loud to be brave; they only need to be true.
+You both learn: songs don’t need to be loud to be brave.

 8) The Night Garden That Grew Pajamas